-Following the annual review, in accordance with the Procedures for Maintenance of Recognition, or at any other time when it appears that a chapter has failed to meet criteria for recognition status and/or has violated College policies and procedures, the Assistant Director of CSLI will issue a charge letter regarding alleged deviation from recognition criteria.
+Following the annual review, in accordance with the Procedures for Maintenance of Recognition, or at any other time when a chapter has failed to meet criteria for recognition status and/or has violated university policies and procedures, the FSL Advisor will issue a charge letter regarding alleged deviation from recognition criteria.
 The letter will be presented to the chapter president (and to the national headquarters, where appropriate).

-Note: Instances involving organization misconduct (including, but not limited to, hazing, misappropriation of funds, etc.) will be reviewed by the Director of Student Conduct.
+Note: Instances involving organization misconduct (including hazing, misappropriation of funds, etc.) will be reviewed by the Director of Student Conduct.
 If 33% of the chapter is present or participating in behavior unfitting a Fraternity or Sorority member, the incident may be deemed a chapter activity and be sanctioned as such.
-Please refer to the Code for Student Conduct (Section 10) for further details regarding student conduct procedures as related to student organizations.
+Please refer to the Code for Student Conduct (Section 10) for further details regarding student conduct procedures related to student organizations.